 A lot of old wooden desks from the 60's and 70's use this approach.
 They made the

 front, back and sides all out of hardwood for these, so the drawers already ended up sliding

 hardwood on hardwood.
 The drawer bottoms would are mounted in a rabbet in

 the sides, so that the bottom-most part of the drawer is actually the sides.

 Making drawers slide easilyOne of the keys to making good wooden drawers is to make the drawers slide easily.
 The most effective thing to do is to make sure that the drawers slide on hardwood.
 The next step is to treat the surface to make it glide more easily.

-For drawers that run really rough, such as soft wood and soft wood, it can provide quick and significant improvement in how drawers glide.
-But I found that it doesn't glide as easily as a smooth hardwood on hardwood glide, especially if it has been waxed.
-That said, it can be a practical and instant fix for cheap drawers.
+For drawers that run really rough, such as soft wood on soft wood, it can provide quick and significant improvement in how drawers slide.
+But I found that it doesn't glide as easily as a smooth hardwood on hardwood that's been waxed.
+But it's a quick fix for cheap drawers.

 Building Drawers for a mobile tool stand.

 Drawers for a storage cabinet